exercism/csharp/exercises/concept/object-relational-mapping/.docs/instructions.md

 The database has the following instance methods:

-- `Database.Begin()` starts a transaction on the database.
+- `Database.BeginTransaction()` starts a transaction on the database.
 If this is called when the database is not in a `Closed` state then an exception is thrown.
 If successful the internal state of the database will change to `TransactionStarted`.
 - `Database.Write(string data)` writes data to the database within the transaction.
 If it receives bad data an exception will be thrown.
-An attempt to call this method without `Begin()` having been called will cause an exception to be thrown.
+An attempt to call this method without `BeginTransaction()` having been called will cause an exception to be thrown.
 If successful the internal state of the database will change to `DataWritten`.
 - `Database.EndTransaction()` commits the transaction to the database.
-It may throw an exception if it can't close the transaction or if `Database.Begin()` had not been called.
+It may throw an exception if it can't close the transaction or if `Database.BeginTransaction()` had not been called.
 - A call to`Database.Dispose()` will clean up the database if an exception is thrown during a transaction.
 This will change the state of the database to `Closed`.

 The state of the database can be accessed using `database.DbState`.